jo-37/pdl-opt-glpk/Readme.md

     - save\_pb (default: 0)

-        If this parameter is nonzero, save a copy of the problem in CPLEX LP format to the file "outpb.lp".
-There is currently no way to change the name of the output file.
+        If this parameter is nonzero, save a copy of the problem in CPLEX LP format to a file as specified by the parameter `save_fn`.

-        Broadcasting will be diabled if this parameter is nonzero.
+    - save\_fn (default: `"outpb.%d.lp"`)

+        This is a format for the file name(s) the problem will be written to if `save_pb` is true.
+        The pattern shall contain a placeholder like `%d` that will be replaced with a sequence number.
+        This is required for broadcasting to prevent the file being overwritten.

     Real parameters: